build-on-aws/content/posts/build-and-deploy-your-first-blazor-webassembly-app/index.md

 Using AOT compilation is a tradeoff between runtime performance for CPU intensive application and load-time performance.
 If your application is not CPU intensive, you may not see any benefits from AOT compilation, or at least not enough to pay for the extra size to download.

-## How to create your first Blazor WebAssembly application
+## How to Create Your First Blazor WebAssembly Application

 Before creating your first Blazor WebAssembly application, you need to decide how you want to serve it.